vidyagc/portfolio/_posts/2018-01-20-responsive-design.markdown

 <h5>Bootstrap Grid - <span style="color:#ec8013;">Wikit</span> - Mixed Columns & nesting</h5>
 <div class="page-content-text">
-Wikit employs mixed and nested columns to manage layout in medium and small viewports.
+Wikit employs mixed and nested columns to manage content layout and alignment in medium and small viewports.
 In a small viewport (width 768px), I wanted to keep the plan option boxes and sign in/up forms on the same row, and drop the About Wikit box below them.
 In lieu of a code snippet, you can view the page's code in it's <a href="https://github.com/vidyagc/wikit/blob/master/app/views/welcome/index.html.erb" target="_blank">GitHub repository</a>.
 </div>

 <h5>Bootstrap Grid - <span style="color:#ec8013;">Liberty Hawk</span> - Mixed columns & push/pull</h5>
 <div class="page-content-text">
 <!--style="float:left; max-width:43%; text-align:justify; padding-right:10px">-->
 Liberty Hawk uses various grid layout techniques, inlcuding mixed columns and push and pull in a number of views.
 One example of mixed colums is the user sign in view.
 In medium and larger viewports, there are equal column widths, containg the two forms and Account Benefits div.
-The most logical layout for small screens was to keep the sign up form and Account Benefits div next to eachother.
+The most logical alignment for small screens was to keep the sign up form and Account Benefits div next to eachother.
 This would not work for xs views, but as long as sufficient width existed to keep them in the same row, I wanted to do that.
 The border line between the Current User and New Account sections was used as a thematic division.
 A media query sets this border at the breakpoint at which these sections are on the same horizontal line (vs the New Account form dropping below).
 </div>

 <div class="row">